MateuszSz93/FirstTask/README.md

 - displaying all actors and movies,
 - displaying simple actor or movie by id,
 - editing simple actor or movie by id,
-- deleting simple actor or movie by id.
+- deleting simple actor or movie by id,
+- display user movies,
+- rent movies by user,
+- return movies by user.

 Movies REST API also has some additional benefits.
-For example it displays special information if you try to display empty list of actors/movies or you try to get informations about actors/movies which do not exist.
-Also you can not create new movie without any actor.
+For example you can not create new movie without any actor.
 And if you want to remove an actor, he/she will be removed from all movies where he/she was playing.

 ##Requirements: